-Smith Memorial 4-H Dairy Goat Award-Awarded in July
+Smith Memorial 4-H Dairy Goat Award

 Berton and Agnes Smith valued integrity, hard work, sportsmanship, and were 4-H'ers through and through.
 This award goes to a current year 4-H Goat Delegate including Stewards that exhibits fair play, hard work, and honesty/integrity.
 Eligibility is open to youth from all participating New England States.